tigera-cs/Calico-Foundation/2.3-networking-ipam-lab-YAOBANK/README.md

 This is the 3rd lab in a series of labs exploring k8s networking.
 It explores k8s ip adress management via Calico IPAM.

 In this lab, you will:

-* Check existing IPPools and create new IPPools
+* Check existing IPPools and create a new IPPool
-* Update the yaobank deployments with the new IPPools
+* Update the yaobank deployments to receive IP addresses from the new IPPool
 * Verify the host routing

-### Check existing IPPools and create new IPPools
+### Check existing IPPools and create a new IPPool

 Check the IPPools that exist in the cluster.
 You should see two IPPools, one (default-ipv4-ippool) was created at the cluster creation time using the Installation resource and the other (external-pool) was created in the previous lab as part of checking pod's external connectivity exercise.